jina-ai/finetuner/docs/walkthrough/choose-backbone.md

 ## Text-to-Image Models

-CLIP models are used to text-to-image search tasks, and we support two different types.
+CLIP models are used for text-to-image search tasks.
+We support two different types of CLIP models:
-- `clip-base-en` and `clip-large-en` are both CLIP models trained only on English text, with `clip-large-en` requiring more computational resources than `clip-base-en`.
+- English-only models `clip-base-en` and `clip-large-en`, with `clip-large-en` requiring more computational resources than `clip-base-en`.
-- `clip-base-multi` is a multilingual model that has been trained on the [laion5b](https://laion.ai/blog/laion-5b/) dataset, which contains training from 100+ different langauges.
+- A multilingual model `clip-base-multi`, trained on the [laion5b](https://laion.ai/blog/laion-5b/) dataset, which contains data from 100+ different langauges.
   You should use this model when encoding non-English text.

-Similarly to the models used for text-to-text tasks, these models are transformer-based, and are loaded from the huggingface [transformers](https://github.com/huggingface/transformers) library.
+Like the models used for text-to-text tasks, these models are transformer-based, and are loaded from the huggingface [transformers](https://github.com/huggingface/transformers) library.

 ```bash